-U.S. Department of Commerce Invests $1.6 Million to Establish Truck Driving Workforce Training Facility in Pensacola, Florida
+U.S. Department of Commerce Invests to Help Establish Training Center for Maintenance Technology Programs at Pensacola International Airport, Florida

-WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $1.6 million grant to the District Board of Trustees of Pensacola State College, Pensacola, Florida, to help construct a truck driving training facility that will provide up-to-date instruction, simulation, and on-the-road training for students.
-The EDA grant, to be matched with $2.9 million in local funds, is expected to create 237 jobs and retain more than 900 jobs.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $12.25 million grant to the city of Pensacola, Florida, to make critical infrastructure improvements needed to establish a maintenance training facility at Pensacola International Airport.
+The EDA grant, to be matched with more than $36 million in state and local investment, is expected to help create 400 jobs.

-This project was made possible by the regional planning efforts led by the Emerald Coast Regional Council, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project will fund the construction of a 173,000 square-foot airport hangar, along with adjacent taxi ways and related infrastructure, at Pensacola International Airport.
+Designed to withstand 170 mph winds, the facility will support state-of-the-art maintenance, repair and overhaul operations, and provide a training center for commercial and technological aviation programs.
+This project was made possible by the regional planning efforts led by the West Florida Regional Planning Council.
+EDA funds the West Florida Regional Planning Council to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)